You’ve probably had an oat or almond milk latte at some point in your life, even if you’re not vegan! Non-dairy

 Much like cashew milk, hemp milk is not as easily available, and it is fairly expensive.
 This might be a milk alternative that’s better as an experiment, rather than a go-to.

-Enjoy this article?
+Enjoy this article, and I hope you have find what milk alternative is best for coffee?
 Sign up to our Balance Coffee Club newsletter below for monthly recipes, tips and hacks that’ll improve your coffee game!